veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 #### Writing test and documentation

-Tests and documentation which were skipped because of a rapid development are written.
+Some tests and documentationwere skipped because of a rapid development.
+Missing parts have been written.
-For tests, writing test itself is not hard, whereas building testing environment is sometimes really hard.
+For tests, writing test itself is a little bit easy, whereas building testing environment is sometimes really hard.
 And writing documentation is always difficult. :)

 New tests